How To Spot Professional Painting Scams

 We feel that if a customer is unhappy with a contractor, they will tell everyone they know not to use that contractor.
 If a customer is happy, they will highly recommend you to everyone.
 At Legacy Painting, we want to be the company you highly recommend to everyone you know that is looking for a quality painting company in the Indianapolis area.

-If you’re looking for an estimate for your next painting project, consider Legacy Painting and request your free estimate today!
+If you’re looking for Indianapolis Painters to provide an estimate on your next painting project, consider Legacy Painting!